Sorry, you need to enable JavaScript to visit this website.

 At the same time, the act secures a financial safety net for people with no other means of supporting themselves.
 The purpose of providing financial support is to make the recipient capable of supporting him- or herself.

-People in need may be entitled to cash benefit, education benefit or integration benefit.
+People in need may be entitled to cash benefits, education benefits or integration benefits.

 Furthermore, people in need may be entitled to financial support in extraordinary situations:

 • One-off expenses: A person in need may be entitled to a tax-free lump sum, for instance in the event of the death of a spouse.
-A person is only entitled to help when the need for help could not be foreseen.
+A person is only entitled to help when the need for help cannot be foreseen.

 • Coverage of lost earnings for parents who care for disabled children in the home